 On our first day in Alaska, we took a whale watching tour out to Stephens Passage in Juneau, Alaska.
 Since our tour was meant to be a photo safari, our tour guide was a professional wildlife photographer who lives in Juneau.

-How cool of a job must that be?
-To take people out on wildlife watching tours and take amazing photos at the same time?
+How is that?
+To take people out on wildlife watching tours, share the views with visitors and take amazing photos at the same time?